Links vs orange

 How do unnatural link penalties occur?

-More specifically, one of the most common backlink activities penalized by Google is unnatural outbound links.
+One of the most common backlink activities penalized by Google is unnatural outbound links.

-A violation of Google’s guidelines is usually the result of using black hat SEO tactics and having unnatural and toxic links in your website’s backlink profile.
+A violation of Google’s guidelines is usually the result of using black-hat SEO tactics and having unnatural and toxic links in your website’s backlink profile.

 According to Google, you can receive a manual action or penalty for “a pattern of unnatural, artificial, deceptive, or manipulative links pointing to pages.”